irgaly/compose-navigation3-resultstate/README.md

 to achieve your feature modules become more clearly separated and independently.

 However, Navigation3 lacks a Screen Result handling API at this time.
-ResultState provides a Result API based on SavedState architecture for both Android Compose and Compose Multiplatform.
+ResultState provides a Result API based on SavedState architecture for both Android Jetpack Compose and Compose Multiplatform.

 ResultState is a saveable state and remembered, so it works well even if the NavBackStack is restored from Saved State.

-* ResultState supports both Android Compose and Compose Multiplatform.

 # Compatibility in Navigation3 alpha versions